TechwriterSSchmidt/Haptic-Horizon/Docs/QUICK_REFERENCE.md

 *Welcome, Batgirl.
 Here is your mission briefing for the Haptic Horizon device.*

+> **Note:** This device is a "Silent UI" system.
+It uses only vibration to communicate, ensuring you can always hear your surroundings clearly.

 ## 1. Turning On & Off

 *   **Turn On:** Press any button **twice quickly** (Double Tap).